-When a combination vaccine is unavailable, or a clinical cause exists to deliver each component separately, the physician is more likely to report the use of component vaccines rather than the combination vaccine.
+When a combination vaccine is unavailable or a clinical cause exists to deliver each component separately, the physician is likelier to report the use of component vaccines rather than the combination vaccine.

 A physician or other competent health care practitioner must meet with the patient and family during immunization delivery and provide face-to-face counseling to use report codes 90460-90461.
 Codes 90471-90474 may use to report a client over t

 The numeric codes 90476-90748 are restricted solely for usage with vaccines.
 The vaccination product code must be used in conjunction with the administration code 90460-90474 to report the administration of a vaccine or toxoid.